paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
  <h4>13.
 Truncated tetrahedron fractal</h4>
 <a href="vr/FractalTruncatedTetrahedron.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/43A.png" class="foto" alt="Truncated tetrahedron fractal"></a><img src="ar/43.png" class="qr">
- <br><br>Applying the construction principle of the Sierpinski triangle to triangular faces of the truncated tetrahedron, we obtain a truncated tetrahedron fractal.
-In the first order of fractal construction, we construct a new solid at each triangular face of the original polyhedron.
-In this example, we have representations of the solid in orders 0, 1, 2, 3 and 4.
+ <br><br>Applying the construction principle of the Sierpinski triangle to each triangular face vertex of the truncated tetrahedron, we obtain a truncated tetrahedron fractal.
+In the first order of fractal construction, we construct a new solid at each vertex of the original polyhedron.
+In this example, we have representations of the solid in orders 0, 1, 2 and 3.
  <table>
 	<tr>
 		<th>order</th>